parse-community/parse-server/CONTRIBUTING.md

 Most importantly, with every contribution you improve your skills so that future contributions take even less time and you get all the benefits above for free — easy choice, right?

-If this is your first contribution, or you are already a seasoned contributor, the Parse Community has your back when you write it!

 ## Environment Setup

 ### Recommended Tools